 Classification of Residents and Nonresidents for Admission and Tuition Purposes

 The regulations and administrative guidelines governing the classification of residents and nonresidents for admission and tuition purposes are available below.
-These criteria are contained in the Policy Manual, Board of Regents, State of Iowa and or the Iowa Administrative Code: Board of Regents, State of Iowa.
+These criteria are contained in the Policy Manual, Iowa Board of Regents and or the Iowa Administrative Code: Iowa Board of Regents.

 A. A person enrolling at one of the three state universities shall be classified as a resident or non-resident for admission, tuition and fee purposes by the Registrar or someone designated by the Registrar.
 The decision shall be based upon information furnished by the student and other relevant information.